eunomia-bpf/eunomia-bpf/README.md

 - simply requests with a json and run `any` pre-compiled ebpf code on `any` kernel version
 - very small and simple!
 Only a binary about `3MB` and no `LLVM/Clang` dependence
 - as fast as `<100ms` to load and run a ebpf program
-- `Distributed` and `decentralized`, No compile helper server needed
+- `Distributed` and `decentralized`, No remote compile server needed when loading
 - Only write Kernel C code which is compatible with `libbpf`

 In general, we develop an approach to compile, transmit, and run most libbpf CO-RE objects with some user space config meta data to help us load and operator the eBPF byte code.
-So, when loading the eBPF program, only the eBPF byte code and a few kB of meta data is needed.
+The compilation and runtime phases of eBPF is separated completely, so, when loading the eBPF program, only the eBPF byte code and a few kB of meta data is needed.

 Most of the time, the only thing you need to do is focus on writing a single eBPF program in the kernel.
 We have a compiler here: [eunomia-cc](https://github.com/eunomia-bpf/eunomia-cc)